-It is typically 0.3 inches to 0.7 inches (9mm to 19mm) in size and has the following descriptors / identifiers: black; orange; striped; wings; winged; flying; six legged; antenna; banded.
+The Banded Net-winged Beetle is typically 0.3 inches to 0.7 inches (9mm to 19mm) in size and has the following descriptors / identifiers: black; orange; striped; wings; winged; flying; six legged; antenna; banded.

 Territorial Area Map (Visual Reference Guide)

-The map below showcases (in red) the states and territories of North America where the Banded net-Winged Beetle may be found (but is not limited to).
+The map below showcases (in blue) the states and territories of North America where the Banded Net-winged Beetle may be found (but is not limited to).
 This sort of data can be useful in seeing concentrations of a particular species over the continent as well as revealing possible migratory patterns over a species' given lifespan.
 Some species are naturally confined by environment, weather, mating habits, food resources and the like while others see widespread expansion across most, or all, of North America.